haiwen/seafile-admin-docs/manual/setup/cluster_deploy_with_docker.md

 ```

+!!! warning
-**Note**: Correctly modify the IP address (Front-End01-IP and Front-End02-IP) of the frontend server in the above configuration file.
+    Please **correctly** modify the IP address (`Front-End01-IP` and `Front-End02-IP`) of the frontend server in the above configuration file.
+Other wise it cannot work properly.

 **Choose one of the above two servers as the master node, and the other as the slave node.**